-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart disease, heart rhythm problems (such as long QT syndrome), breathing or lung problems (such as asthma or COPD), gallbladder problems, pancreas problems, stomach or bowel problems, or trouble urinating.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart disease, heart rhythm problems (including long QT syndrome), adrenal problems, breathing or lung problems (including asthma, COPD, sleep apnea), gallbladder problems, low magnesium or potassium in the blood, pancreas problems, stomach or bowel problems, or trouble urinating.
 Tell your doctor if you have a history of head injury, brain tumor, seizures, depression, or alcohol or drug addiction.

 - This medicine may cause the following problems:

 - High risk of overdose, which can lead to death

 - Respiratory depression (serious breathing problem that can be life-threatening)

 - Sleep-related breathing problems (including sleep apnea, sleep-related hypoxemia)

 - Serotonin syndrome (when used with certain medicines)

 - This medicine can be habit-forming.
 Do not use more than your prescribed dose.
 Call your doctor if you think your medicine is not working.